BillyVector117/nextjs-ecomerce/README.md

  2. Create the Layout for Admin pages (Same App Bar but changing name, assing a Dashboard (Left-Side) and the same Footer).
  3. Add three containers, one for 'User Analytics per Month' (using recharts library), other one for 'New Join Members' and finally the last one for 'Latest New Orders'.
  4. Make a request to Database to get the latest New Users and Orders (inside getServerSideProps()) for filling 'New Join Members' and 'Latest New Orders' containers
- 42. MAKE GET STATS ENDPOINT
+ 42. MAKE GET ENDPOINT FOR 'STATS'
   1. Create a file at 'api/users/getStats'
   2. Use 'isAuth' middleware to check valid Token
   3. From User collection, use aggregate method to make a different query, it allows to extract in an array the Months (as '_id') and Total Users of that month (as 'Total') Response Ex: [{"id": 5, "total": 3}], this returns the Total New Users.